Header image

 Dr Arunima Jain is a dual-trained Nephrologist and Obstetric Medicine Physician based at the Royal Hospital for Women and Prince of Wales Hospital in Sydney.
 She has broad clinical experience across both specialties, with expertise in preconception counselling and pregnancy care for a range of medical conditions including kidney disease and hypertensive disorders of pregnancy.
 She is a member of the Australia and New Zealand Dialysis and Transplant Registry (ANZDATA) Parenthood Working Group and Co-Chair of the Australian/Aotearoa New Zealand Preeclampsia Research Network (ANZPN).
 Dr Jain received an NHMRC Postgraduate Scholarship for her PhD at the University of New South Wales (UNSW), where her research focuses on improving the identification and management of kidney disease during and beyond pregnancy.

-Dr Anna Welch
+Dr Anna Walch

 Dr Anna Walch is an Advanced Obstetrics and Gynaecology Registrar and CREI Fellow at the Royal Brisbane and Women’s Hospital and Life Fertility, Brisbane, with a conjoint Academic appointment at the University of Queensland.
 She completed her initial CREI training at the Royal Hospital for Women, Sydney, before returning to Brisbane to complete RANZCOG training and help create the first public / private CREI training pathway for Queensland.
 Dr Walch’s clinical and research interests span the breadth of reproductive endocrinology and infertility, including controlled ovarian stimulation, IVF optimisation, preimplantation genetic testing, recurrent pregnancy loss, reproductive genetics, fertility preservation, endometriosis, and male factor infertility.
 She is one of the lead investigators of the CRYSTAL Study, an e-Delphi consensus project conducted in collaboration with the University of Queensland and CHARLI Health, focused on standardising IVF stimulation monitoring parameters and cycle monitoring record presentation across Australian and New Zealand fertility practice.
 Dr Walch holds a strong commitment to medical education, coordinating undergraduate O&G clinical rotations for UQ medical students, and translating complex reproductive medicine concepts for both trainees and patients.